oceane-razafy/ft_irc/README.md

 The ft_irc project involves developing an IRC server in C++98 that meets specific requirements outlined by the subject `ft_irc.pdf`.
 The implemented commands provide clients with the necessary functionality to interact with the server, join channels, communicate with other users, and manage channel operations effectively.

-For command syntax, please refer to [RFC 2812 protocol](https://www.rfc-editor.org/rfc/rfc2812) and [IRSSI documentation](https://irssi.org/documentation/help/)
+For command syntax, please refer to [RFC 2812 protocol](https://www.rfc-editor.org/rfc/rfc2812) and [Irssi documentation](https://irssi.org/documentation/help/).

 ### Implemented Commands